Housing Policy

 Measure JJJ added provisions to the City’s Municipal Code to require developers requesting a General Plan Amendment, Zone Change, or Height District Change to comply with certain affordable housing and job provisions or be subject to the City’s in-lieu fee.

-LA Measure JJJ In Lieu Fee Schedule - Revised July 2022
+2025 Measure JJJ In Lieu Fee Schedule

-Measure JJJ Affordability Gaps Study - July 2022
+2025 Measure JJJ Affordability Gap Study

 2019 Measure JJJ In Lieu Fee Schedule